Tonetta

 Anthony Jeffrey (born February 17, 1949), also known as Tonetta, is a Canadian musician and visual artist who, in the early 1980s, began living as a recluse and recording original music on cassettes after separating from his wife.
 In 2008, he started his first YouTube channel, which led to his record label debut.
-His YouTube account, as well as many subsequent accounts established under other usernames, have been banned repeatedly for violating the site's content rules.
+His YouTube account, as well as many subsequent accounts established under other usernames, have been banned repeatedly for violating the site's content rules on nudity and sexual content.

 Life and career

 Anthony Jeffrey was born on February 17, 1949, in the Cabbagetown neighbourhood of Toronto, Ontario, Canada.